raysdeveloper/Ultimate-Cloner/README.md

 - Q: Where i cant get my Discord Account Token?.
 - A: You can watch the Tutorial here ([Tutorial](https://www.youtube.com/watch?v=3qzpmTIQ-Gs)).
 - Q: Why i got "429 Too Many Requests" errors?.
+- A: Here is the solutions
-- A: - Try the manual installation: https://github.com/raysdeveloper/Ultimate-Cloner
+     - Try the manual installation: https://github.com/raysdeveloper/Ultimate-Cloner
      - Try with another Discord account.
      - Use a VPN.
      - Try to fork the replit project.